PaulKeller94/Master-InformationEngineering/C#Application/C#_sheets.md

 - Can have events, method-definitions
 - ![Interface Example](./images/InterfaceExampleI.png)
 - ![Interface Example](./images/InterfaceExampleII.png)
+- Var item is typ object: to String überladen
 - foreach (var item in people){
 If(OnValueCHanged != null){